Home Prices Just Dropped 0.77%. That's Actually Big

 It's good news for would-be home buyers, even if it sounds like teeny tiny good news.
 Home prices dropped 0.77% in July compared to the month prior, marking the first time in three years they've moved in a downward direction, reports CNBC.
 It's also the biggest single-month drop since January 2011 and a reverse from what is typically seen in July, when prices tend to nudge up as families look to purchase homes ahead of the start of a new school year.

 But we're still a long way from being able to call housing affordable.
 Home prices in July were 14.3% higher than in July 2021.
 Over the past 25 years, buyers with a 20% down payment and a 30-year mortgage have spent 23.5% of the median household income to purchase the average home.
 The figure is currently almost 10 points higher, at 32.7%.
 The impacts of that show: Reuters reports sales of new single-family homes crashed to a 6.5-year low in July; it cites ramped-up mortgage rates and house prices as the key drivers of that.
-(Read more home prices stories.)
+(More home prices stories.)

 Get the news faster.